-- Learn about the double diamond design process, where they gather insights, synthesise, brainstorm imaginative ideas and evaluate and resolve their final presentations. - Use observational, visualisation and presentation drawing techniques. - Develop their freehand, instrumental and computer-generated drawing skills using a vector-based software program.
+- Learn about the double diamond design process, where they gather insights, synthesize, brainstorm imaginative ideas and evaluate and resolve their final presentations. - Develop their freehand, instrumental and computer-generated drawing skills using a vector-based software program.
 (It is recommended that students using a BYO laptop, should purchase Adobe Illustrator CS, for the semester in which their elective runs)